zelanko/sql-docs.pt-br/docs/relational-databases/security/encryption/rotate-always-encrypted-keys-using-powershell.md

 ```

-Parte 2: Administrador de segurança
+Parte 2: Administrador de Segurança

 ```powershell
 # Obtain the location of the old column master key and the encrypted values of the corresponding column encryption keys, from your DBA, via a CSV file on a share drive.